ina-stoyanova/in4o/README.md

 **The best way to win a war is not to be in a war.**

 # Favourite work environment
+- Interesting challenge, product that helps others or society
 - Good music and chilled vibes
 - Not too loud, not too many distractions
 - Team collectiveness atmosphere - shared ideals and understanding helps, but diversity also does help
 - Coffee/Tea breaks
 - Random chat
-- Healthy Competition
+- Healthy competition
 - Friendly faces with jokes and banter
 - Short, focused meetings
 - Inclusiveness of the team, but not being pushy

-# What stresses me out (as found recently)
+# What doesn't work for me
 - not having a clear understanding of what's the goal at hand when doing any sort of tasks
 - non-stop pairing for the sake of pair programming
 - people not making a clear cut decision